Technical Tips & Tricks

 - Open your Internet browser

-- Find and select the “About” option
+- Find and select the “About,” "Settings," or "Preferences" option

 - Note: The specific location of this will vary depending on which system you are using.
 Use the help feature or search through your settings menu